 Product photography can be expensive, especially if the project is long.
 However, going in-house may not be the right option if you are looking for quality.
 While there is software available to edit and improve photographs, the ones used by professional product photographers are superior and offer the best results.
 So, ensure that your budget is flexible so that you can accommodate the cost should it increase during the project.
 A professional will always give you a ballpark figure, which can vary as the project moves forward.

 You may feel that there is nothing to product photography other than pointing and shooting.
 This cannot be further from the truth.
 Product photography is an art and science, and a local Montreal product photographer has the necessary expertise to ensure stellar results.
-Software to edit images, project management, and resources of developing images are a few of things that a pro brings to the table and is not available in-house in most companies.
+Software to edit images, project management, and resources for developing images are a few of the things that a pro brings to the table and is not available in-house in most companies.

 If you are looking to manage the entire project from start to finish, it is best to do the product photography in-house.
 On the other hand, if you are looking for exceptional results that will ensure that the product photographs get the attention of your audience, go with a professional.
 That way, the local product photographer will handle every aspect of the project, leaving you free to focus on your business.